-Clipchamp automatically saves your Create project as you're working on it.
-However if you've finished editing and are ready to download your video to your computer or share it with others online, it's time to export.
+Clipchamp automatically saves progress while you work on your video.
+However, if you've finished editing and are ready to download the video to your computer or share it with others online, it's time to export.

-1. Click the Export Video button in the top right of your project
+Step 1.
+Click the Export button in the top right of the editing interface

 You'll see a screen where you need to choose your desired video quality.

-The default resolution of 480p (SD) is free if you used your own media files and no premium feature.
+480p (SD) is free if you use your own media files and no premium feature.

-The higher resolution of 720p (HD) is available to users on the Creator Plan and above.
+The higher resolution of 720p (HD) is available to all users.

-The highest resolution of 1080p (Full HD) is available to users of the Business and Business Platinum Plans.
+The highest resolution of 1080p (Full HD) is available for all users.